sreedhar-shreyas/INFO6150-Assignment1/README.md

 </details>

-P.S Most of the commits were done from [shreyas-sreedhar](www.github.com/shreyas-sreedhar) as it is my personal account, and done prior to making a separate account(current account you're reading from) from my Northeastern ID.
+P.S Some of the commits were done from [shreyas-sreedhar](www.github.com/shreyas-sreedhar) and was done prior to making a this github from my Northeastern ID.
 Apologies for the inconvenicence.